William Morton (theatre manager): Majestic Picture House

 In the darkening days of 1914, Morton and his sons established another company, Morton's Pictures, Ltd, to build the Majestic Picture House on the site of the old Empire Variety Hall in George Street.
 Again, Freeman, Sons, and Gaskell, designed and carried out the work.
 Two stone lions (now in Hornsea Memorial Gardens.) guarded its entrance.
 The Majestic, completed six months after the outbreak of war, opened on 1 February 1915 and had a built-in wide screen and three projectors.
-Challenging their nearby rivals, the Kinemacolour Palace (which had displayed colour films since 1910), it featured 2,000 feet of exclusive Kinemacolour film (as shown at London's Scala Theatre) including "Grape vineyards in Piedmont, Italy."
+Challenging their nearby rivals, the Kinemacolor Palace (which had displayed colour films since 1910), it featured 2,000 feet of exclusive Kinemacolor film (as shown at London's Scala Theatre) including "Grape vineyards in Piedmont, Italy."
 The programme was completed with 'the highest class of films'.
 Morton explained to the audience that the magnificent building was not just for the current days of darkened streets, but for future brighter days.
 A string orchestra played throughout the programme.
 Son-in-law, Tom Bogue became manager.

 Although 29 venues were now giving regular film shows in Hull, Morton's was the largest and most influential cinema chain.
-Morton also put together a concert party of professionals and amateurs to entertain troops while waiting for deportation to engage in the Great War.
+Morton also put together a concert party of professionals and amateurs to entertain troops while waiting for embarkation to engage in World War I.